 While they are intelligent, they can also be strong-willed, so time and patience could be required in terms of training.
 They are also a breed that requires more attention to their grooming.
 They will either need regular clipping or frequent brushing to ensure it does not become tangled.

-Another large Sighthound that is known for being calm, laid back, affectionate, good with children, and does not have excessive exercise requirements
+The Irish Wolfhound is another large Sighthound that is known for being calm, laid back, affectionate, good with children, and does not have excessive exercise requirements.

-They do have a high prey drive though, and care needs to be taken around small pets.
-They are also a breed that thrives in company, and they can suffer from separation anxiety if left too much on their own.
+They do have a high prey drive, though, and care needs to be taken around small pets.
+They are also a breed that thrives in the company, and they can suffer from separation anxiety if left too much on their own.

-This breed is the most popular pet dog in Japan.
-This is likely due to their confident, independent and amiable personality.
-They are popular mixed breed pups too, and are often mixed with other purebreds to create designer dogs, like the Corgi Inu.
+The Shiba Inu breed is the most popular pet dog in Japan.
+This is likely due to their confident, independent, and amiable personality.
+They are popular mixed breed pups and are often mixed with other purebreds to create designer dogs, like the Corgi Inu.